babylonchain/btc-staker/docs/interacting-with-daemon.md

 }
 ```

-#### 2. Obtain BTC address from the BTC node that staker daemon is connected to:
+#### 2. Obtain the BTC address from the BTC wallet

-Find the BTC address that you want to stake from.
+Find the BTC address that has sufficient Bitcoin balance that you want to stake from.

 ```bash
 $ stakercli daemon list-outputs